 Finances.
 Budgeting.
 Money.
-No matter how you coin it, dealing with the financial needs of yourself, your family or your business is a huge source of stress for many people.
-So much so, that many people often avoid dealing with organizing finances at all and wind up with a huge mess they don’t know how to untangle.
+No matter how you coin it, dealing with the financial needs of yourself, your family or your business is a massive source of stress for many people.
+So much so, that many people often avoid dealing with organizing finances at all and wind up with a huge mess, they don’t know how to untangle.
 This, of course, adds to your stress and makes you like dealing with it even less.
 While we can’t take away all your stress and we’re not financial advisors, we can help you create a system to keep your financial matters organized and perhaps alleviate some stress.

 - Set a schedule.
 Whether it’s daily or weekly, entering your financial data into accounting software or balancing your checkbook on a regular, ongoing basis helps you know exactly where your money is going, how much you have and prevents feeling overwhelmed as you would if you did it only once a month or once a year.

-- Find and use software.
-Quickbooks is popular, but can be challenging for non-accounting minded folks.
+- Find and use the software.
+Quickbooks is popular but can be challenging for non-accounting minded folks.
 It’s also a bit pricey for some people.
 Thankfully, there are many free options available that will connect with your bank account(s) and allow you to track your spending and income in ways that make sense for you.
 Wave is one of our favorites as it works for both business and personal expenses.

 - Use email folders.
 With online shopping, it’s easy to simply hit the delete button when your order confirmation arrives.
 Remember, that order confirmation functions as your receipt.
 So if you’re purchasing something that could be a tax write off, it might be better to save it in an email folder you create for that purpose.
 At tax time, you can simply print or forward all of those email receipts to provide them to your tax preparer.